ecrawford4/tex-template-notes/README.md

 \end{codeblock}
 ```

-Here is the output of these three examples:
+Here is the output of these three environments:

 ![output](assets/output.png)